ppy/osu-wiki/news/2019-10-01-new-featured-artist-updates.md

 * **House set of Ten Desires**
 * **House set of the Embodiment of Scarlet Devil**

-The Kuroneko Lounge throws wide its doors once again, this time with a whopping **87** new tracks across **6** new Touhou themed sets.
+The Kuroneko Lounge throws wide its doors once again, this time with a whopping **87** new tracks across **6** new Touhou-themed sets.
 You like Touhou?
 Like house?
 You're set, possibly forever.

 This isn't just a set of house mixes, it's a full-on *village* of them.
 A veritable youkai metropolis.